 First Steps to starting a food business in MN are not clear.

-Information, resources and advocacy are not equitable.
+Availability of information, resources and advocacy is not equitable.
+Many entrepreneurs can’t afford consultants to help them through the system.

 The steps to business planning and licensing are disjointed, poorly integrated and unnecessarily complex.